Connect privately on your Android

-In everyday use, the word “proxy” refers to someone who is authorized to take an action on your behalf — such as voting in an important meeting that you can’t attend.
+In everyday use, the word “proxy” refers to someone who is authorized to take an action on your behalf — such as voting in a meeting that you can’t attend.
 A proxy server fills the same role, but online.
 Instead of you communicating directly with the websites you visit, a proxy steps in to handle that relationship for you.

 As your intermediary on the web, proxy servers have many useful roles.
 Here’s a few of the primary uses for a proxy server: